datacommonsorg/docsite/custom_dc/customize_ui.md

 new repo, which will be used as the custom Data Commons codebase.
 Custom Data Commons development and deployment will be based on this forked repo.

-To test codes in a local environment, follow this [guide](https://github.com/datacommonsorg/website/blob/master/docs/developer_guide.md#local-development-with-flask).
+To run website in a local environment (Mac, Linux), follow this [guide](https://github.com/datacommonsorg/website/blob/master/docs/developer_guide.md#local-development-with-flask).
-Note to use `-e custom` flag when starting local Flask server:
+Use `-e custom` flag when starting the local Flask server:

 ```bash
 ./run_server.sh -e custom